 Neither flashlight is “better” in this visual comparison.
 Rather, each offers slightly different characteristics that will appeal to different people.

 For reasons I do not understand, SureFire declines to offer any impact resistance specifications for its flashlights.
 I am unclear if SureFire does any impact resistance testing.
 According to information on its website, the company tested the G2X Tactical to the ANSI/NEMA FL1 2009 standard.
-This an outdated standard, but did have impact resistance testing standards.
+This is an outdated standard but did have impact resistance testing standards.

 However, in an e-mail from a company representative, I was told:

 SureFire claims to be the choice of “tactical professionals on the battlefield” and “hardcore outdoorsmen.”
 So it would seem only fair that the company provides some measurable idea of what kind of impact resistance it can withstand.
 This lack of transparency is concerning.

 I conducted my standard 1-meter drop test on the G2X.
 This test consists of six drops onto a slab of cured concrete.
 If you imagine the flashlight as a cube, one drop would be done on each side including the head and tail.
 After each drop, I check the light to ensure it still functions and to see if there are any cracks or breaks in the body or lens.

 In this test, the SureFire G2X passed without any issues.
 After all six drops, the light continued to function as normal.
 I observed no cracks in the body or the lens of the light.
 The batteries appeared undamaged.